Single-pixel imaging of a translational object: Results and discussion

 \subsection{Simulations}

-In the simulation, An object with two trajectories is simulated for verifying the proposed method.
-The object image is shown in Fig.\ref{fgr:fig3}(a), and the resolution is $128 \times 128$ pixels.
+In the simulation, an object with two trajectories is simulated to verify the proposed method.
+The object image is shown in Fig.~\ref{fgr:fig3}(a), and the resolution is $128 \times 128$ pixels.
 The total number of moving frames is 1666, and each frame corresponds to six patterns, meaning that a total of 9996 patterns are used in the simulation.
-As the two fastest image-free tracking methods, Zhang et al.'s method using binary Fourier patterns \cite{zhang2019image} and Zha et al.'s method using geometric moment patterns\cite{zha2021single} are also simulated for comparison.
-The total number of patterns for Zhang et al.'s method\cite{zhang2019image} is also 9996, and 4998 patterns for Zha et al.'s method\cite{zha2021single} correspond to 1666 moving frames.
-Hadamard patterns are selected to modulate and reconstruct the image of the moving object as the conventional single-pixel method, and 9996 differential Hadamard patterns are employed according to the TV order\cite{yu2020super} for better quality.
-A Gaussian white noise with $\sigma=0.1$ is added to the measurement for simulating the real noisy experiments.
+Guo et al.'s method based on geometric moment patterns\cite{guo2022fast} is also simulated for comparison.
+The geometric moment patterns used in the simulation were binarized using the Floyd–Steinberg dithering algorithm\cite{floyd1976adaptive} with an upsampling ratio of 2.
+We studied the relationship between the upsampling ratio of spatial dithering and the relative position accuracy of our method.
+It was found that our method is not sensitive to the upsampling ratio, so we chose an upsampling ratio of 1 without sacrificing the spatial resolution of the image (see Supplement 1).
+The total number of patterns for Guo et al.'s method\cite{guo2022fast} is 6664 corresponding to 1666 moving frames.
+Note that Guo et al.'s method\cite{guo2022fast} can obtain the centroids of the object in each moving frame, so the displacements of the object can be calculated by subtracting the centroid coordinates of the first frame.
+Hadamard patterns are chosen to modulate and reconstruct the image of the moving object as in the conventional SPI method, and 9996 differential Hadamard patterns are used according to the TV order\cite{yu2020super} for improved quality.
+Gaussian white noise with $\sigma=0.1$ is included in the measurement for simulating real noisy experiments.

-Mean Square Error (MSE) is introduced to evaluate the accuracy of the reconstructed trajectory.
-The MSE of the reconstructed trajectory coordinate $Y$ and the original coordinate $X$ is defined as follows:
+The mean square error (MSE) is introduced to evaluate the accuracy of the reconstructed relative displacement.
+The MSE of the reconstructed relative displacement coordinate $Y$ and the original coordinate $X$ is defined as follows:

-Where $n$ is the total number of frames.
-The smaller the MSE, the closer the reconstructed trajectory is to the original trajectory.
-The peak signal-to-noise ratio (PSNR) and correlation coefficient (CC) are introduced to evaluate the quality of reconstructed images.
+where $n$ represents the total number of frames.
+The smaller the MSE, the closer the reconstructed relative displacement is to the original relative displacement.
+The peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) \cite{wang2004Iamge} are introduced to evaluate the quality of reconstructed images.
 The PSNR between the original image $x$ and the reconstructed image $y$ is defined as follows:

-Where $MSE (x, y)$ is the mean square error between $x$ and $y$. $Peakval$ is the maximum value of the image data type.
-The higher the PSNR value, the higher the reconstruction quality.
-The CC between the original image $x$ and the reconstructed image $y$ is defined as follows:
+where $MSE (x, y)$ represents the MSE between $x$ and $y$. $Peakval$ is the maximum value of the image data type.
+The larger the PSNR value, the higher the reconstruction quality.
+The SSIM between the original image $x$ and the reconstructed image $y$ is defined as follows: